Atomic Anatomy of Low-Inertia Power Systems: Conclusions and Future Scope of Work

 \section{Conclusions and Future Scope of Work}

-This article determines a fundamental atomic model with clearly defined structural corollaries between Bohr's model and low-inertia power systems.
-With the preliminary anatomical model intact, we aim to explore a detailed modeling framework and stability using pre-quantization and geometric quantization methods as a future extension of this work.
+This letter determines a fundamental atomic model with clearly defined structural corollaries between Bohr's model and low-inertia power systems.
+With the preliminary anatomical model intact, we aim to explore a detailed modeling framework and stability using atomic physics based principles as a future extension of this work.
+Furthermore, detailed theoretical proof on the duality criteria of frequency in Fig. 1 with its rationale will be provided.